 - All the financial statements including the balance sheet, profit and loss statements.

 - Records of the payments made to your staff plus other organizations on their behalfs such as PAYG Tax and Superannuation funds.

 - Bank accounts as well as credit card statements.

 - Anything else that has a monetary value to your business.

 Finally, it’s important that you take some time weekly to go through your books.
-Regularly reviewing your financial information will allow to control the business’ cash flow and be in the light about the company’s progress.
+Regularly reviewing your financial information will allow you to control the business’ cash flow and be in the light of the company’s progress.